 But, before he left, the doctor was asked if vertigo normally starts with tingling and numbness on the face.
 When the doctor said no, the family asked for more testing to better diagnose what was happening.
 An MRI was ordered and it showed two lesions on his brain.
 He was admitted into the hospital immediately for more testing.

 At a follow-up appointment with a specialist, when other testing was negative, the specialist focused on this head injury.
-She said that it was likely that the patient had gotten a concussion then, which hadn’t completely healed.
+She said it was likely the patient had suffered a concussion then, which hadn’t completely healed.
 When a virus made his body sick recently, it also brought all the concussion symptoms back with a vengeance.

 She said he’d recover from the virus in about three weeks with rest and medicine.
 Three weeks later, he was feeling better and back at work.
 He’ll have some follow-up tests in a few months to ensure everything is ok.